microsoft/playwright/docs/src/selectors.md

 - `:visible` pseudo-class in CSS selectors
 - `visible=` selector engine

 If you prefer your selectors to be CSS and don't want to rely on [chaining selectors](#chaining-selectors), use `:visible` pseudo class like so: `input:visible`.
 If you prefer combining selector engines, use `input >> visible=true`.
-The latter allows you combining `text=`, `xpath=` and other selector engines with the visibility filter.
+The latter allows you to combine `text=`, `xpath=` and other selector engines with the visibility filter.

 For example, `input` matches all the inputs on the page, while `input:visible` and `input >> visible=true` only match visible inputs.
 This is useful to distinguish elements